 The Master of Arts in Clinical Counseling (MACC) program can be completed in two years of continuous enrollment.
-Classes are designed as collaborative learning experiences where students and instructors are engaged in asynchronous dialog throughout the week.
-Students learn in community as they participate in a cohort experience that not only provides for a great learning environment, but also develops a network of friends who share common goals.
+Classes are designed as collaborative learning experiences where students and instructors are engaged in experiential classroom learning.
+Students learn in community as they participate in a cohort experience that not only provides for a great learning environment, but also develops a network of colleagues who share common goals.

-Students in the MACC program will decide, by the end of their first year, whether to pursue clinical hours to become either a Licensed Professional Clinical Counselor (LPCC) or a Licensed Marriage and Family Therapist (LMFT).
+Students in the MACC program will learn about the distinct professional identities of a Licensed Professional Clinical Counselor (LPCC) or a Licensed Marriage and Family Therapist (LMFT).
 During the second year of the program, students enroll in supervised practicum as clinical counseling trainees.
 Our practicum students are required to serve the community of San Diego by providing no/low-cost counseling at our on-site training clinic in Mission Valley before being placed in off-site practicum locations.

-Upon graduation the student applies to the Board of Behavioral Sciences to become a registered intern and then continues to accrue the necessary hours of clinical experience in order to sit for the state licensing examination to become either an LPCC or an LMFT.
+Upon graduation the student applies to the Board of Behavioral Sciences to become a registered associate and then continues to accrue the necessary hours of clinical experience in order to sit for the state licensing examination to become either an LPCC or an LMFT.